Discover how you can become a safe and confident driver in record time. We focus on teaching defensive driving

 Our vehicles feature automatic transmission to make it easier for new driver to pick up the craft of driving without having to worry about changing gears.

 By law, I cannot teach you in your vehicle if you have your learners licence (L).
 I can teach someone who has their novice licence (N) in their own vehicle but only if it is in good working condition.

 We only offer our vehicles to students that have enrolled in at least one of our lessons.
-If we have never had the opportunity to assess the way that you drive, we do not feel comfortable letting you use our vehicle.
-We believe that if an individual is not well-prepared for the road test and arrives for a road test in our vehicle, it reflects poorly on us and thus we wish to mitigate that.
+If we have never had the opportunity to assess the way that you drive, then we do not feel comfortable letting you use our vehicle.
+We believe that if an individual is not well-prepared for the road test and arrives for a road test in our vehicle, it reflects poorly on us.
+Thus, we wish to mitigate that.

 If you want to use our vehicle for your road test, simply book a lesson for one hour prior to your road test appointment time.
 For example, if you’re road is at 3:00PM, book us for 2:00PM so we have 45-minutes to warm up before your test.

 We don’t book road tests for our students directly.
 However, you can book your road test yourself by clicking here.
 We don’t get special treatment as a driving school to book the road test for you.
 We see the same availability.
 Be wary of any driving school suggesting that they can get you in sooner.